scds/intro-spss/lessons/lesson4.md

 </details>

 ## Lesson Objectives
-- Create frequency tables
+- Create frequency tables.
-- Use cross tabulation to find potential relationships between variables
+- Use cross tabulation to find potential relationships between variables.
-- Use the Pearson chi-squared test to test the significance of relationships
+- Use the Pearson chi-squared test to test the significance of relationships.
-- Design charts using the Chart Builder
+- Design charts using the Chart Builder.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.